zanata/zanata-styleguide/README.md

 - images in /img folder

 BRANCH proj-landing-proto

-PROJECT Pages added so far (see proj-landing-proto branch)
+-PROJECT Pages added so far (see proj-landing-proto branch)
 - landing page (for project called Zanata server) [index.html]
 - about [about.html]
 - people [people.html]